-This program allows students to receive either the bachelor of science in electrical engineering or bachelor of science in computer engineering and a master’s degree in electrical and computer engineering within a five-year time frame.
+This program allows students to receive either the bachelor of science in electrical engineering or bachelor of science in computer engineering and a master's degree in electrical and computer engineering within a five or six-year time frame.

 The Joint B.S./M.S. degree program affords undergraduate electrical or computer engineering majors the opportunity to broaden their studies and improve their career prospects.
-Interested students should apply as juniors during the term that they are completing ECE 3040 Microelectronic Circuits, but no later than drop day of the next term enrolled after completing ECE 3040.
+Interested students should apply during the term that they are completing ECE 3040 Microelectronic Circuits for EE students or ECE 3030 Physical Foundations of Computer Engineering for CmpE students, but no later than the drop day after completing ECE 3040 or ECE 3030.

-While earning the M.S. degree, students can choose to participate in programs such as Georgia Tech Lorraine and the Practice-Oriented M.S. to further enhance their graduate level experience and to broaden their education and their career opportunities.
+While earning the M.S. degree, students can choose to study in programs at Georgia Tech Lorraine to further enhance their graduate level experience and to broaden their education and their career opportunities.
 The elective hours and required minor classes taken in the M.S. program can also be a starting point for entry into M.B.A. and other non-engineering degree programs.

 Benefits of enrollment into the Joint B.S./M.S. program include: